 What, exactly, would critics want the FBI to have done differently?
-The agency is coming under a lot of second-guessing in Congress for its handling of the inquiry into an extramarital affair between former CIA director David H. Petraeus and biographer Paula Broadwell.
-The bizarre case, involving anonymous emails, catty rivalries on the Tampa social scene, and a cast of deeply immature people, has no immediate precedent.
+The agency is coming in for a lot of second-guessing in Congress for its handling of the inquiry into the extramarital affair between former CIA director David H. Petraeus and biographer Paula Broadwell.
+The bizarre case, involving anonymous e-mails, catty rivalries on the Tampa social scene, and a cast of deeply immature people, has no immediate precedent.
 Although the facts are still coming out, it seems the Department of Justice handled the investigation about as well as it could have.

 To some, the agency never should have gotten involved at all.
 Sex between consenting adults is legal, romantic rivalries are none of law enforcement’s business, and FBI snooping into private affairs creates an uncomfortable echo of the abuses of the J. Edgar Hoover era.
 The questionable role played by an FBI agent who had sent a shirtless photo to a woman involved in the case only makes the agency’s involvement more awkward.
 Still, when the FBI became aware of a prominent national security figure involved in secretive escapades, it had an obligation to ensure that no sensitive information was compromised.